Accessible day out in Greenwich

 Delve into Britain’s naval history at the National Maritime Museum, and enjoy level access into and throughout the venue.
 Audio and tactile tours are also available on request.

-You can enter the magnificent Queen’s House by a set of stairs, or an alternative step-free route [PDF 1.80MB].
+You can enter the magnificent Queen’s House by a set of stairs or an alternative step-free route.
 The museum’s interior is entirely step-free with a lift to all floors.
 Museum guides in large print or braille are also available.

-Discover how scientists first mapped the seas and the stars at the Royal Observatory (and planetarium).
+Discover how scientists first mapped the seas and the stars at the Royal Observatory Greenwich and Peter Harrison Planetarium.
 This Greenwich attraction is situated on a hill in Greenwich Park, so check out the National Maritime Museum website for tips on the least-steep route, and information on facilities for disabled visitors.

 Alternatively, head over to Cutty Sark, the world's last remaining tea clipper.
 There’s level access through most of the vessel, as well as tactile and braille signage guides and British Sign Language videos.
 You can also download a braille guide before your visit, borrow an on-site wheelchair, or book a BSL tour in advance.